ngrxmu/FDD-DFQ-ViT/README.md

-# The Repo of Frequency Domain Distillation for Data-Free Quantization of Vision Transformer
+# The Code for PRCV2023 paper "Frequency Domain Distillation for Data-Free Quantization of Vision Transformer"
 ## The overview of our method
 Coming soon...
 ## Environment